 Gorkhapatra Pledges Responsible Coverage Ahead of Election

-Chairman of the Gorkhapatra Corporation Govinda Prasad Bhandari (Akhanda) said that the media has reaffirmed its commitment to handling sensitive election-related issues with responsibility and professionalism.
+Chairman of the Gorkhapatra Corporation Govinda Prasad Bhandari (Akhanda) said that the media has reaffirmed its commitment to handle sensitive election-related issues with responsibility and professionalism.
 Emphasizing the crucial role of journalism in strengthening democracy, media representatives stated that they will work in support of the Election Commission to help ensure a free, fair, and successful election process.

 With a long history of covering national elections, Gorkhapatra has recognized its responsibility to strictly follow the established code of conduct.